AI, Product Design & Real‑World Deployment

 • No alignment with his interests

-• A galaxy theme aligned with his hyperfocus
+• A galaxy theme aligned with user hyperfocus and motivation

-• No ads, no chat, no external contact
+• No ads, chat, or external contact (distraction‑free environment)

 • WCAG 2.1 AA compliance